datagrok-ai/public/help/develop/develop.md

 ## Applications

 Applications are [functions](../overview/functions/function.md) tagged with the `#app` tag.
 A package might contain zero, one, or more apps.
-See our [GitHub repository](https://github.com/datagrok-ai/public/tree/master/packages) for application examples.
+See our [GitHub repository](https://github.com/datagrok-ai/public/tree/master/packages) for application examples, such as [Enamine Store application](https://github.com/datagrok-ai/public/tree/master/packages/EnamineStore).

 To open the application launcher, click on `Functions | Apps`, or follow [this link](https://public.datagrok.ai/apps) from outside the platform.
 To launch a particular app automatically, open the following URL: `https://public.datagrok.ai/apps/<APP_NAME>`